 Vegetable species DUS

-An agreement has been reached within the UK to continue to accept EU DUS for 2019.
+The UK will continue to accept EU DUS for 2019.

 If the UK gets third-country equivalence

 If the EU grants the UK third-country equivalence: